alanng10/Lang/Docue/a.md

 The letter "A" refers to any that is applicable to all.
 The letter "B" refers to
 The letter "C" refers to class that is applicable to all.
+The letter "D" refers to direct that is applicable to all.
 The letter "E" refers to effect that is applicable to all.
 The letter "I" refers to interpreted that is applicable to all.
 The letter "L" refers to applicable that is applicable to all.